-3. Notification of Probation
+3. Notification of Probation Notification to Student

-Each student will be notified of their probation status, information on removal from probation, how to access their SMC transcript, and the availability of counseling and other support services to help students meet achievement standards.
+Each student will be notified of their probation academic and/or progress notice_status,.
+The following information will be included: on removal from probation academic and progress notice, how to connect with a counselor, how to access their SMC transcript, and the availability of counseling and other support services to help students meet achievement academic standards and goals.
 The student will receive notification within 30 days of the conclusion of the semester or as soon as all grades are available.

-This notice shall also clearly state that two consecutive Fall or Spring semesters of probation will lead to the loss of the California College Promise Grant (Fee Waiver) and the loss of enrollment priority until the student is no longer on probation or reinstated through an appeal.
-The College shall ensure that students have the opportunity to receive counseling, and educational planning services on a timely basis to mitigate the loss of the California College Promise Grant.
+This notice shall also clearly state that two consecutive fall or spring semesters of probation academic and/or progress notice will lead to the loss of the California College Promise Grant (Fee Waiver) and the loss of enrollment priority until the student is no longer on probation academic and/or progress notice or reinstated through an appeal.
+The College shall ensure that students have the opportunity to receive counseling, and educational planning services on a timely basis to mitigate academic circumstances and the loss of the California College Promise Grant, and enrollment priority.
+Counselors will provide students with information on the appeal processes.

-4. Removal from Probation
+4. Removal from Probation Academic and/or Progress Notice

 - a.
-Students on academic probation will be removed from probation status when their SMC cumulative grade point average is 2.0 or higher, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or academic renewal. - b.
-Students on progress probation, will be removed from probation once their percentage of SMC cumulative total units enrolled of "W", "I", or "NP" formerly "NC" notations is less than 50 percent, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or progress renewal. - c.
-Grades earned and units enrolled and completed in a fall semester, winter session, spring semester and summer session shall count towards removal of probation status.
+Students on academic probation notice will achieve academic standards be removed from probation status when their SMC cumulative grade point average is 2.0 or higher, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or academic renewal.
+No notation will be made on the academic transcript. - b.
+Students on progress probation notice, will achieve progress standards be removed from probation status once their percentage of SMC cumulative total units enrolled of "W", "I", or "NP" formerly "NC" notations is lower than 50 percent, as shown on their SMC transcript, which may be a result of grade changes, course repetitions, completion of incomplete courses, and/or progress renewal.
+No notation will be made on the academic transcript. - c.
+Grades earned and units enrolled and completed in a fall semester, winter session, spring semester and summer session shall count towards removal of probation status achieving academic standards.
+No notation will be made on the academic transcript.